 Personal services account for over 60% of the annual budgeted operating expenditures.
-This percentage of personal services compared to overall expenditures was steadily declining over a several year period due to retirements and efficiencies gained through contracting for specialized services.
-However, calendar years 2020 and 2021 reversed this trend due to the reduced spending that occurred (other than personal service items) as a result of the COVID-19 pandemic.
-Calendar year 2022 actual expenditures were more in line with pre-2020 trends, but this percentage is expected to creep back up as the City prepares increased staffing associated with the building of a community center.
+This percentage of personal services compared to overall expenditures was steadily declining over a several year period due to retirements and finding efficiencies through contracting for specialized services.
+Fiscal years 2020 and 2021 were exceptions to this trend as a result of reduced spending that occurred (other than personal service items) as a result of the COVID-19 pandemic.
+This percentage is beginning to creep back up as the City prepares for the building of its new community center.

-The 2023 adopted budget includes a total of 239 full-time positions and an additional 41.84 in full-time equivalents (FTE).
+The 2023 budget includes a total of 239 full-time positions and an additional 41.84 in full-time equivalents (FTE).
 This represents a net increase of 4.16 FTE's from the previously adopted budget.
-The following is a summary of the increase in staffing.
+The following is a summary of the proposed increase in staffing.

-- Within the City Manager's Office, one additional full-time position for a Communication Specialist has been approved.
-(1 FTE). - Within the Information Technology Department, one additional full-time position for a System Administrator has been approved.
-(1 FTE). - Within the Police Division, two additional full-time civilian positions have been approved.
-A Professional Standards Coordinator and a Crime Analyst (2 FTE). - Within the Parks and Recreation Department, one current part-time position has been approved as a full-time position.
-This position would be for an Aquatics Manager (.16 FTE).
+- Within the City Manager's Department, one additional fulltime position for a Communication Specialist is being proposed.
+(1 FTE). - Within the Information Technology Department, one additional full-time position for a System Administrator is being proposed.
+(1 FTE). - Within the Police Division, two additional full-time civilian positions are being proposed.
+A Professional Standards Coordinator and a Crime Analyst (2 FTE). - Within the Parks and Recreation Department, one current part-time position is being proposed as a full-time position.
+This position would be for a Aquatics Manager (.16 FTE).